wp-plugins/form-maker/readme.txt

 Upgrade to [WordPress Form Maker Pro](https://web-dorado.com/products/wordpress-form.html) to add features:

-*   unlimited number of form fields
+*   Unlimited number of form fields.
-*   PayPal form field with currency change possibility
+*   PayPal form field with currency change possibility.
-*   Upload file field
+*   Upload file field.
-*   Possibility to choose the desired file extension types for the file upload form field
+*   Possibility to choose the desired file extension types for the file upload form field.
-*   Fully integrated with PayPal: two checkout modes (Test Mode and Production) and five form field types (Amount, Select, Checkbox, Radio, and Shipping)(commercial version of the Form Maker), possibility to use the form as a payment/donation form
+*   Fully integrated with PayPal: two checkout modes (Test Mode and Production) and five form field types (Amount, Select, Checkbox, Radio, and Shipping)(commercial version of the Form Maker), possibility to use the form as a payment/donation form .
-*   Google Maps API Integration, possibility to use the maps in two different form fields of the Form Maker
+*   Google Maps API Integration, possibility to use the maps in two different form fields of the Form Maker.
-*   Possibility to include tax percentage within PayPal options for the localization of the payment
+*   Possibility to include tax percentage within PayPal options for the localization of the payment.
+*   Add ons support.

 ### Supported languages Of Form Maker